 For more information about the outpatient mood and anxiety program call 1300 122 144.

-This Mood and Anxiety inpatient program is known as the Maneouvres program and consists of 15 Modules delivered over 21 days.
-Each module is delivered over a 90min-120min group therapy program by experienced psychologists and Psychiatrists.
+This Mood and Anxiety inpatient program is known as the Maneouvres program and consists of range of modules that are presented during the inpatient stay.
+Each module is delivered during daily group therapy sessions by experienced psychologists and Psychiatrists.

 The depression treatment program is interactive and stimulating and is designed to challenge negative thinking.
 The modules are Cognitive behaviour therapy based.
 The depression treatment program is delivered in conjunction with a group of supplementary modules.
 Below is a list of some modules.
 Patient are provided with a workbook that contains information about each module and is an essential reference book after discharge.

 - Exposure 1 – Rationale for exposure, conducting exposure